 He expressed how disappointed he is with his community.
-That they have potential to develop, but nobody wants to do anything about it.
-He also said that individually people are living comfortable lives, but communities still aren't developing as a whole.
+They have the potential to develop, but nobody wants to do anything about it.
+He also said that individually people are living comfortable lives, but communities still aren’t developing as a whole.

 He gave an example of a man who bought two cars to be used as taxis and bought another two the following year but couldn’t mobilize the community to fix the big road which stems from the M1.
 I told him that from my experience it is usually easier to mobilize a small group – giving him the example of one village rather than several villages – and that maybe he should start small.